 First, a claim count reporting pattern must be calculated for the insured companies in ABC Re's sample group to be used as input in Exhibit 5.
 This pattern is not ABC Re's claim reporting pattern but rather that of the underlying insureds.
-The selected pattern for Insured 3 is shown in Exhibits 5.1 and 5.2.
+The selected pattern for Insured 3 is shown in Exhibits 5.1 - 5.4.
 Actual calculation of the reporting pattern is beyond the scope of this paper.

 Ideally, the necessary claim count reporting pattern is derived from claim count projections developed by researchers expert in both the asbestos-exposed population and the mathematical models which tie claim incidences to such factors as exposure levels and latency period.
-Such studies are available through bankruptcy courts, which have overseen the formation of liability trust funds for companies undergoing restructuring, and in academic literature.
-For example, the Manville and National Gypsum bankruptcies and related hearings addressed projections of future claim filings by disease.
-Judgmental extrapolation of historical claim reporting patterns can alternatively be made, particularly if a shorter time horizon, such as ten years, rather than an ultimate run-off, is selected for the review.
+Such studies are available through bankruptcy courts, who have overseen the formation of liability trust funds for companies undergoing restructuring, and in academic literature.
+Judgmental extrapolation of historical claim reporting patterns can alternatively be made, particularly if a shorter time horizon, such as ten years, rather than an ultimate run-off is selected for the review.
 If sufficient information is available, claim count patterns by tier should be calculated.
-However, this may be difficult, particularly due to the limited available research on Tier 3 and Tier 4 companies.
+However, this may be difficult particularly due to the limited available research on Tier 3 and Tier 4 companies.

-The second required input on Exhibit 5 is the selected average severity.
+The second required input on Exhibit 5 is a selected average severity.
 Dividing total indemnity paid by total closed claims gives a historical paid severity.
 Dividing indemnity paid in each recent year by its related number of closed claims gives a starting point for the selection of an average reported indemnity to be used for the projection of future costs.
 The most recent year's average reported severity should also be examined before making the selection.

-The third input for Exhibit 5 is the selected severity trend.
+The third input for Exhibit 5 is a selected severity trend.
 A 5% severity trend is chosen for Insured 3.
-Exhibits 5.1 through 10.1, and Exhibits 6.3 through 10.3 use this assumption.
-To show the impact of different severity trend selections, Exhibits 5.2 through 10.2 and Exhibits 6.4 through 10.4 use a 0% inflation rate.
+Exhibits 5.1 - 10.1, and Exhibits 5.3 - 10.3 use this assumption.
+To show the impact of different severity trend selections, Exhibits 5.2 - 10.2 and Exhibits 5.4 - 10.4 use a 0% inflation rate.